2018ik/2018ik.github.io/_wiki/body_of_christ.markdown

 ## Reality Today

 The reality of the Body of Christ refers to the experience of the consummated Body of Christ (the New Jerusalem) in the present day.
-That is, the present reality is the precursor of the irreversible mutual involvement between God and man in eternity future that is yet to come.
+The present reality is the precursor of the irreversible mutual involvement between God and man in eternity future that is yet to come.

 S.S.
 1:6-8 -> S.S.
 7:12